OSGP/Documentation/chapter4/README.md

 - Procedures
 - Governance itself
 Direction governance
-- Decissions about goals and ambitions
+- Decisions about goals and ambitions
-- adress concerns
+- address concerns

 ###Maintainers
-Maintainers are responsible for maintaing parts of the code-base.
-Maintainers have the following responsibitlities
+Maintainers are responsible for maintaining parts of the code-base.
+Maintainers have the following responsibilities
 - Coordinate development activity
 - Make sure code reviews are being done
-- Eveluate pull-requests
+- Evaluate pull-requests
 - Coordinate bug follow-ups
-In case of long discussions or arguments, maintainers or other can request a community coucil decission.
+In case of long discussions or arguments, maintainers or other can request a community council decision.

 ## 4.4 Code of Conduct